Home / Home Loans / Mortgage offset accounts…

 However, as mentioned, redraw facilities may come with withdrawal fees and stipulated withdrawal limits.
 While this shouldn’t necessarily be a dealbreaker, it does make it crucial to compare your options across the entire market and, if you want a home loan with access to a redraw facility, find one that works for you.

 In terms of having access to your funds, offset accounts act like any typical transaction account, as the balance is available for you to withdraw or move at any time.
-Redraw facilities only allow access to extra repayments you have made on your home loan up to the current loan limit, whereas you can immediately access all the funds in your offset account in most cases.
+On the other hand, redraw facilities only allow access to extra repayments you’ve made on your home loan up to the current loan limit.

-When withdrawing money through a redraw facility, you might need to apply to do this and potentially wait a day or two before you can access your funds.
+When withdrawing money through a redraw facility, it may be available online or you might need to apply to do this and potentially wait a day or two before you can access your funds.
 Refer to your lender’s terms and conditions and read the product fact sheet to understand how your redraw facility works.

-Regarding account-keeping fees, having an offset account on your home loan will typically be more expensive than more basic home loans that may come with a redraw facility.
+Regarding account-keeping fees, having an offset account on your home loan may be more expensive than more basic home loans that may come with a redraw facility.

 Check whether there’s a redraw fee for using your home loan account’s redraw facility, and compare both the interest and comparison rates of any home loan products you’re considering.